John Blackburne (Huddersfield MP)

 John Blackburne (1787 – 21 April 1837) was a British barrister and politician.

-Born in Huddersfield, Blackburne studied at Brasenose College, Oxford.
+Born in Huddersfield, the son of Joseph Blackburne, he matriculated at Brasenose College, Oxford in 1805.
 He became a bencher of the Middle Temple, and a King's Counsel.
 He was appointed as Chief Commissioner of the Corporation Inquiry.
 He stood in the 1834 Huddersfield by-election as a Whig, winning the seat.
 In Parliament, he supported a three-year maximum period between general elections, and opposed the Corn Laws.
 He held his seat until his death, in 1837.